abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

      offset/

-When unionfs was created, file system was joined with an offset called "offset".
+When unionfs was created, file system was joined with an offset called
+\"offset\".
 Therefore, all of the file system 2 root contents will appear to reside under a directory called offset/ (although there is no directory called offset/ on file system 2).
 File system 1 on the other hand does have an actual directory called offset/.
 If we list the contents of the offset/ directory in the unified file system, we see the